Doshia Woods

-Doshia Woods is an American basketball coach and former player who is the current head coach of the Denver Pioneers women's basketball team.
+Doshia Woods is an American basketball coach and former player who was recently the head coach of the Denver Pioneers women's basketball team.

 Coaching career

 Woods started her coaching career at Western Illinois University, where she served as an assistant coach on the women's basketball team from 2001 until 2004.

 Woods was hired on July 21, 2020 as the 11th head coach in University of Denver women's basketball program history.
+The university and Woods parted ways after her sixth season, on March 10, 2026.